Menu

 Shwmae and Welcome to Dosbarth Hadau!

-Nursery and Reception aged children share their classrooms and outdoor space.
+Nursery and Reception children share their classrooms and outdoor space.
 Our class is called Dosbarth Hadau which means Seedlings Class.

-Dosbarth Hadau Bach (Nursery) timings 9am - 11.30am
+Dosbarth Hadau Bach (Nursery) timings

-Dosbarth Hadua Mawr (Reception) timings
+Dosbarth Hadau Mawr (Reception) timings

 Children start at 8.55